ayigitdogan/ayigitdogan.github.io/_tabs/about.md

 Hi, as a senior student who is about to graduate, I have created this blog to share my works and leisure-time activities.

-My main field of interest is computational biology.
-During the university years, I have tried to build a strong background in data analytics and optimization.
-Currently, I am practicing bioinformatics algorithms and optimization of healthcare systems.

-I like running, reading, and watching movies.
-Check my reading and watching diaries on [Goodreads](https://www.goodreads.com/ayigitdogan) and [Letterboxd](https://letterboxd.com/ayigitdogan/)!

 Feel free to get in touch: [ayigitdogan@gmail.com](mailto:ayigitdogan@gmail.com)